 James Lake was clearly given a lot of latitude in managing the affairs of the company and despite the company’s employment of a large public accounting firm as Auditor, nevertheless the fraud went on for some time without being detected.
 This is an example of too much unchecked responsibility being assigned to a single individual, although it is obvious that basic accounting controls and division of responsibilities would have prevented this scenario from playing out.
 Likely more than one party is at fault for either not making the correct recommendations for controls, for not accepting the recommendations or for sloppy auditing and careless management.

 Another example of a type of negligence can be found with managers who trust their immediate management subordinates too much regarding how they manage THEIR people.
 It is not uncommon for a manager to present a cooperative, positive, and amiable façade when dealing UP the organization chart but a tyrannical, negative, and soul-destroying persona when dealing DOWN the chart.
 One solution to prevent this type of two-faced charade is to employ the practice of “Manager Once Removed”.
 This technique is intended to provide direct contact between the manager’s immediate supervisor and the manager’s immediate subordinates.
 This can take many forms.
 In one example, the manager is responsible for the day-to-day management of their subordinates in the assignment of tasks but performance reviews, career direction and hiring/firing must be conducted with the full involvement of the manager’s supervisor.
-In this way, the immediate manager does not hold “life or death” power over their subordinates and, especially when multiple subordinates are involved, any disconnect with the immediate manager will eventually be communicated to the manager’s supervisor and can be dealt with.
+In this way, the immediate manager does not hold “life or death” power over their subordinates and, especially when multiple subordinates are involved, any disconnect with the immediate manager will eventually be communicated to the manager’s supervisor and can be dealt with which reduces the negligence in place.

 At the opposite end of the scale, but no less destructive, is the micromanaging manager whose goal is to control their employees as unthinking robots whose only responsibility is to implement the boss’ exact instructions down to the last detail.
 Some employees will actually prefer this type of management because it requires very little mental energy and zero risk (providing that you follow the boss’ instructions to a “T” – and have good documentation as to what those instructions were).
 However, most employees do enjoy a certain degree of freedom to decide how to achieve a stated goal by using their own initiative and abilities.
 To keep these employees engaged, the managerial challenge is to establish the goals with enough boundaries to allow employees to attack problems with all of their creative abilities and yet not violate the boundaries that would expose the organization to various risks (legal, financial, political, etc.).